ewolff/software-architektur.tv/index.md

 explore their software architecture.
 So naturally we will talk about software architecture - and how C4 and Structurizr help!

+Questions as usually in the Twitch chat or YouTube chat, via [Twitter](https://twitter.com/ewolff) oder anonymous with the form below.
+Fragen auch gerne auf Deutsch.

 [In Kalendar eintragen](termin.ics)

 [Direkter Link zum YouTube Stream](https://www.youtube.com/watch?v=YS0ySnnlyto)